 Ancient Egypt for Kids

-Family life was very important to the ancient Egyptians.
+Family life was important.
 Children were the heart of the family.
 If a couple could not have a child, they adopted a child.
 Children were taught to be kind and honest, to respect their parents, to help with the family business, and to care for the elder members of their family.

 Everyone ate well in ancient Egypt.
 Everyone bathed daily; the rich bathed in soaking tubs with scented soap and the poor bathed in the Nile.
 All Egyptians were very clean.
 Ancient Egyptians had their own homes.
 They had comfortable furniture.

 In the movies, you often see the ancient Egyptian civilization presented as a dark and spooky place.
 The people seem to be in love with death.
 But the ancient Egyptians were not like that at all.
 They loved color.
 And they loved life.
 They enjoyed poetry and art and music.
 They held parties.
 They loved making grave goods to place in their family tomb.
 They wore colorful jewerly and flowery perfume.

 These are questions we created about Ancient Egypt that we believe you might find on a homework assignment, a unit quiz or an exam.
 Test yourself.
 See if you remember the answer (or guess the answer), then click the "Show Answer" button under each question to see if you are right!
 Ancient Egypt Daily Life